sai-kommoju-dev/Practice-exercises/README.md

 * It should be defined with the name "constructor" in the class.

 * Abstract class: If a class contains abstract methods then it will become Abstract.
-* Abstract methods only have method definition
+* Abstract methods only have method definition.
-* No implementation is required for Abstract methods
+* No implementation is required for Abstract methods.
-* Abstract class can have both abstract and non-abstract methods
+* Abstract class can have both abstract and non-abstract methods.
-* Abstract class cannot be instantiated
+* Abstract class cannot be instantiated.
-* Abstract class can have attributes
+* Abstract class can have attributes.
 * Abstract methods can be redefined in subclasses.
 * Abstract methods do not have a method body.
 * Abstract methods must be implemented in subclasses.